How to Check Car Warranty by VIN (Guide)

 How can I find out if my car is still under warranty?

-To find out if your car is still under factory warranty, you must locate the VIN number.
+Locate the VIN number and check the odometer for the mileage.
 Then, contact your local dealer and provide them with the VIN number.
 They can tell you what, if any, original warranty you have left and what the coverage entails.

 How long does a typical car warranty last?